crusttech/mobile/README.md

   * Used by gradle's cache for faster builds.
 Optional, but recommended.
 * /root/.cache/yarn
   * Used by yarn's cache for faster builds.
 Optional, but recommended
+* /root/.android
+  * Used by android build process.
+Should be provided so android can use cache for faster builds.
+It's also important so we can persist key chain over multiple build runs.
+    * On build, app is signed using the before generated keys.
+Since container starts from scratch this key gets generated every time, and we get a key miss match when deploy is attempted.

+*Above cache directories don't need to be host machine's; you can create an empty directory eg. .android inside this project. gitignore can already filter these out.*

 ### Setup
 1. Build a container used for building cordova apps.